Historia Norwegiæ

-Historia Norwegiæ is a short history of Norway written in Latin by an anonymous monk.
-The only extant manuscript is in the private possession of the Earl of Dalhousie, and is now kept in the National Records of Scotland in Edinburgh.
-The manuscript contains several other texts; the Historia itself is in folios 1r-12r.
-Recent dating efforts place it somewhere c.
-1500-1510A.
+Historia Norwegiæ is a brief history of Norway written in Latin by an anonymous monk.
+The only surviving copy is in the private possession of the Earl of Dalhousie, and is now kept in the National Records of Scotland in Edinburgh.
+This manuscript contains eight historical texts in total, with the Historia in folios 1r–12r.
+The manuscript was copied around 1500–1510, but the work itself is considered to have been written much earlier.
+Scholarly estimates on its date of composition have ranged from the 1150s to as late as c.
+1300, but a majority of researchers favor a date between 1170 and 1220.

-The original text was written several centuries earlier than the manuscript itself; the text refers to both a volcanic eruption and an earthquake in 1211 as contemporary events, and Orkney is stated to be under Norwegian rule.
+Historia Norwegiæ belongs to a group of medieval Norwegian histories known as the "Norwegian synoptics," alongside the Latin Historia de antiquitate regum Norwagiensium by Theodoricus monachus and the Old Norse vernacular text Ágrip af Nóregskonungasögum.

 Contents

 Historia Norwegiæ consists of three parts: